shinybrar/skaha/docs/context.md

 # Context API

-Context API allows the user to get information about the resources available to be requested for a session on the CANFAR Science Platform.
-This information can be used to configure the session to request the appropriate resources for your
+!!!
+"Overview"

-## Getting Reosources Information
+    The Context API allows the user to get information about the resources available to be requested for a session on the CANFAR Science Platform.
+This information can be used to configure the session to request the appropriate resources for your session.

 ```python title="Get context information"
 from skaha.context import Context